datomicon/datomic-free/README.md

 ### Upgrade

-The node package versions are independent of [datomic-free releases](https://github.com/cldwalker/datomic-free/releases) or datomic itself.
+The node package versions are independent of [datomic-free releases](https://github.com/cldwalker/datomic-free/releases) or Datomic itself.
 Just like with the manual install, the code is cloned to `~/.datomic-free/` and upgrades would be manual too.

 Some day there may be a `datomic-free upgrade` command to `git pull` as a convenience.

+Upgrading Datomic is called `datomic-free update`, covered in the Usage section below.

 ## Usage